-The club organises yacht races about every two weeks in the summer and about every month during the winter.
++ The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 GYC has a friendly relationship with the other clubs on the Thames, and there are inter-club racing events, not to mention the regattas and open races at other Thames and Medway clubs. + Many members prefer cruising to racing, and the east coast is on our doorstep.
 The club organises an annual East Coast cruise as a communal event which is a popular event with members.
 Each summer, we organise the 'East Coast Cruise' where a dozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on Crouch and the River Blackwater.
 The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!
-For more information, contact the [mailto: cruiser@greenwichyachtclub.co.uk Cruiser Fleet Captain] {{Portal/ContainerClose}} The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
+The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
 Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
 As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!
-We do encourage active sailing members who will join in and participate in the club.
-If you live in London, and fancy a convenient place to base your boat, pay us a visit. {{Portal/ContainerClose}} Revision as of 14:56, 25 May 2021
+As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!
+For more information, contact the [mailto: cruiser@greenwichyachtclub.co.uk Cruiser Fleet Captain] + We do encourage active sailing members who will join in and participate in the club.
+If you live in London, and fancy a convenient place to base your boat, pay us a visit. + {{Portal/ContainerClose}} {{Portal/ContainerClose}}

+Revision as of 14:56, 25 May 2021